Exploitation film: Splatter films

 A splatter film is a subgenre of horror films that deliberately focuses on graphic portrayals of gore and graphic violence.
 These films, usually through the use of special effects, display a fascination with the vulnerability of the human body and the theatricality of its mutilation.
 The term was popularized by John McCarty's 1981 book Splatter Movies, subtitled: Breaking The Last Taboo: A Critical Survey of the Wildly Demented Sub Genre of the Horror Film that Is Changing the Face of Film Realism Forever.

 The first splatter film to popularize the subgenre was George A. Romero's Night of the Living Dead (1968), the director's attempt to replicate the atmosphere and gore of EC's horror comics on film.
 Initially derided by the American press as "appalling", it quickly became a national sensation, playing not just in drive-ins but at midnight showings in indoor theaters across the country.
 George A. Romero coined the term "splatter cinema" to describe his film Dawn of the Dead (1978).

 Splatter films are often also body horror films, and such films were very popular in the 1980s.
-Important examples include Basket Case (1982), The Thing (1982), The Toxic Avenger (1984), Re-Animator (1985), Class of Nuke 'Em High (1986), From Beyond (1986), Hellraiser (1987), Street Trash (1987), Brain Damage (1988) and Society (1989).
+Important examples include Basket Case (1982), The Thing (1982), The Toxic Avenger (1984), Re-Animator (1985), The Fly (1986), Class of Nuke 'Em High (1986), From Beyond (1986), Hellraiser (1987), Street Trash (1987), Brain Damage (1988) and Society (1989).